sannahtijani/sannahtijani.github.io/index.md

 # ✋ Hi!

-I am Max, and I am going to include more text in this section.
+I am Max, and I am an Economics PhD student at the Vienna University of Economics and Business (WU Vienna).
+This site is under construction and is therefore -- as of now -- only filled with content very sparsely.

 # 📝 Research